ChibiOS/ChibiOS/readme.txt

   (backported to 2.4.3).
 - FIX: Fixed STM8L, cosmic compiler: c_lreg not saved (bug 3566342)(backported
   to 2.2.10 and 2.4.3).
+- NEW: Added a new option STM32_ETH1_CHANGE_PHY_STATE to the STM32 MAC driver, this change is connected to bug 3570335.
 - NEW: Modified the CAN drivers to use the new event flags mechanism, the previous flags handling has been removed.
 - NEW: Modified serial and serial_usb drivers to use the new event flags